denoland/manual/basics/standard_library.md

 Deno provides a set of standard modules that are audited by the core team and are guaranteed to work with Deno.

-Standard library is available at: https://deno.land/std@$STD_VERSION
+Standard library is available at: deno:std@$STD_VERSION

 ## Versioning and stability

 Standard library is not yet stable and therefore it is versioned differently than Deno.
-For latest release consult https://deno.land/std@$STD_VERSION or https://deno.land/std@$STD_VERSION/version.ts.
+For latest release consult deno:std@$STD_VERSION or deno:std@$STD_VERSION/version.ts.
 The standard library is released each time Deno is released.

 We strongly suggest to always use imports with pinned version of standard library to avoid unintended changes.
 For example, rather than linking to the